OdonataResearchLLC/weyl/README.md

 ### Documentation and Examples

-The postscript form of a comprehensive manual is available in file
+The PDF form of a comprehensive manual is available in file

-  weyl/doc/manual/manual.ps
+  weyl/reference/Weyl Manual.pdf

 This manual gives many examples of the use of Weyl and the meshing code.